onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

 -  ``upgradebackout`` – Contains VNF (SoftwareUpgrade) back out (UpgradeBackout) playbook(s), roles,...

+-  ``license`` – Contains a playbook to manage licenses, add, upgrade, delete, renew, etc.

+-  ``starttraffic`` – Contains a playbook used for traffic management (start)

+-  ``stoptraffic`` – Contains a playbook used for traffic management (stop)

+-  ``distributetraffic`` – Contains a playbook used for traffic management (distribute/redistribute)

+-  ``statustraffic`` – Contains a playbook used to check status of traffic (started, stopped, etc.)

+-  ``preconfigcheck`` – Contains post-instantiation pre-configuration check playbook(s) that makes no configuration changes to the VNF instance, just verifies all conditions are met to successfully run preconfig and/or configure playbooks

+-  ``preconfig`` – Contains post-instantiation pre-configuration playbook(s),
+   that is to run before running the configure playbook

+-  ``postconfig`` – Contains post-instantiation post-configuration playbook(s),
+   that is to run after running the configure playbook, example, to integrate VNFs of different types

+-  ``provision`` – Contains a playbook to run on demand, as needed, load or update provisioning data onto VNF instances

+Other playbook actions were added and are supported, example of playbooks supported to run before and after Openstack nova commands:

+-  prerebuild  & postrebuild

+-  premigrate  & postmigrate

+-  preevacuate  & postevacuate

+Other playbook actions in use not yet supported by APP-C:

+-  ``postrestart`` – Contains a playbook used to perform tasks after restarting VNF application or VNF instance or a single VM

+-  ``restartpods`` – Contains a playbook used to perform tasks to restart application containers

+-  ``user_management`` – Contains a playbook used to manage user accounts on demand (add, update, delete) as part of VNF instance life cycle management

+-  ``preinstantiate`` – Contains pre-instantiation playbook(s) to perform
+   preparation tasks in advance of instantiation of a VNF instance

 Directory structure to allow hosting multiple version sets of playbooks, for the same VNF type, to be hosted in the runtime environment on the